-Baby wipes as safe as using water, study findsMay 31st, 2012 in Pediatrics /
+Baby wipes as safe as using water, study findsMay 31, 2012 in Medicine & Health / Pediatrics

 New research has found that a brand of baby wipes is just as safe and hydrating as using water alone on newborn skin, suggesting official guidance may need updating.